pyscaffold/pyscaffold/docs/features.rst

 before uploading since PyPI_ does not allow local versions, e.g. ``0.0.post0.dev5+gc5da6ad``, for practical reasons.

+.. rubric:: Best Practices and Common Errors with Version Numbers

+* **How do I get a clean version like 3.2.4 when I have 3.2.3.post0.dev9+g6817bd7?**
+  Just commit all your changes and create a new tag using ``git tag``.
+In order to build an old version checkout an old tag, e.g. ``git checkout -b v1.1 v1.1`` and run ``python setup.py bdist_wheel``.

+* **Why do I see `unknown` as version?**
+  In most cases this happens if your source code is no longer a proper Git repository, maybe because you moved or copied it or Git is not even installed.
+In general using ``python setup.py install`` (or ``develop``) to install your package is only recommended for developers of your Python project, which have Git installed and use a proper Git repository anyway.
+Users of your project should always install it using the distribution you built for them e.g. ``pip install my_project-3.2.3-py3-none-any.whl``.
+  You build such a distribution by running ``python setup.py bdist_wheel`` and find it under ``./dist``.

+* **Is there a good versioning scheme I should follow?**
+  The most common practice is to use `Semantic Versioning`_.
+Following this practice avoids the so called `dependency hell`_ for the users of your package.
+Also be sure to set attributes like ``python_requires`` and ``install_requires`` appropriately in ``setup.cfg``.

+* **Is there a best practise for distributing my package?**
+  First of all, cloning your repository or just coping your code around is a really bad practice which comes with tons of pitfalls.
+The *clean* way is to first build a distribution and then give this distribution to your users.
+This can be done by just copying the distribution file or uploading it to some artifact store like `PyPI`_ for public packages or `devpi`_, `Nexus`_, etc. for private packages.
+Also check out this article about `packaging, versioning and continuous integration`_.

+.. rubric:: Pre-commit Hooks

 Unleash the power of Git by using its `pre-commit hooks`_.
 This feature is available through the  ``--pre-commit`` flag.
 After your project's scaffold was generated, make sure pre-commit is